Active Caustics: Caustics near a point vortex flow: singular perturbation analysis

-Each solution is a ray in the $(t,r)$ plane, and some representative rays are shown in Fig. \ref{Fig1}.
-We start out with two rings of particles around the vortex at initial radii $r_0$ and $r_0+\Delta r$.
+in the effective $(\tilde{r}, p)$ phase space, where each level set corresponds to a ray in the $(t,r)$ plane, acquired by integrating \eqref{eqn:5.13b}.
+We start with two rings of particles around the vortex at initial radii $r_0$ and $r_0+\Delta r$.
 The intersection of their rays in the $r,t$ plane represents an overtaking of the outer ring by the inner, i.e., the occurrence of caustics.

 Caustics for a few chosen $r_0$ are shown by the blue circles in Fig.\ref{Figure1}(c), along with the envelope (continuous line) for all $r_0$, representing the smallest radial distance at a given time for the occurrence of caustics.
 For the purpose of demonstration we have taken $L_{0}= - (1+\alpha) \log \tilde{r}_{0}$, and equal initial speeds.
-This picture is akin to geometrical optics, where a caustic is an envelope tangent to the light rays \cite{eggers_fontelos_2015}.
+This picture is akin to geometrical optics, where caustics form an envelope tangent to the light rays \cite{eggers_fontelos_2015}.

-In an alternative approach to demarcating caustics, which yields the same answers, we assume a continuum of particles described by its velocity field $\vect{v}(x,t)$.
-Caustics occur when $\vect{\nabla} \cdot \vect{v}\to -\infty$ \cite{meibohm2d2021}.
-We can define a particle velocity gradient $\bsf{Z}$ whose evolution equation can be obtained directly from \eqref{eqn:inertialEoM} (see equation 36 Supplementary Material).
-This equation may be solved in the Lagrangian frame of an individual particle, and caustics form where $\Tr{\bsf{Z}} \to -\infty$ \cite{meibohm2d2021}.

-We now numerically solve the full equations \eqref{eqn:dimerX} and \eqref{eqn:dimerw}, with the noise, the external force ${\bf F}$, and the polar flow coupling $\lambda$ set to zero (see Supplementary Video 1).
-In this case the self-propulsion $\beta$ can be absorbed in the definition of $\vect{w}$.
+Panels (a) and (b) in Fig. \ref{io} compare the inner solution with the full solution obtained by numerically time-integrating \eqref{eqn:rLeqns} in the form of particle trajectories for different $\alpha$s averaged over initial particle velocity.
+For all activity values, the inner solution in dashed lines matches well when $r \ll 1$.
+Around $r$ of order unity, the inner solution expectedly deviates from the numerical solution as higher order corrections of $\epsilon_i$ become significant.
+Following Fig. \ref{io}(a), we see that particles with higher activity centrifuge out with larger velocities.
+This is expected from \eqref{eqn:reqn}, as $\alpha$ is involved in terms that have $r^3$ in the denominator, which control centrifugation. $\alpha$ also controls the slope in \eqref{eqn:Leqn}, and therefore we see $L$ decreases faster with larger $\alpha$ in Fig. \ref{io}(b).